ECOSYSTEM

 The Concept

-Where materials discovery is traditionally slow and empirical, Thinking Crystal uses a deterministic "Function to Form" approach.
+Where materials discovery is traditionally slow and empirical, Thinking Crystal uses a deterministic "Function to Form" approach — the same deductive direction that Noether's theorem uses to derive conserved quantities from symmetry.
 Instead of trial and error, sgdl computes the exact geometry needed to meet any functional constraint.
+The structural approach is exponentially more powerful than brute-force search: the ratio of effort between structure and search grows without bound as problem complexity increases.

 Polyhedral Generator